Cosmian/mse-cli/documentation/docs/getting_started.md

 !!! info "Requirements"

-    The mse environment is running on `Ubuntu 22.04` with `python 3.8`.
+    The mse environment is running on `Ubuntu 20.04` with `python 3.8`.

 ## Build your own mse docker

-When you scaffold a new project, the configuration file contains a default docker containing minimal flask packages.
+When you scaffold a new project, the configuration file contains a default docker including minimal flask packages.
 For many reasons, this docker could be not enough to run your own application.
-If your `mse_code` directory contains a `requirements.txt`, these packages will be installed when running the docker.
+If your `mse_src` directory contains a `requirements.txt`, these packages will be installed when running the docker.
 It enables you to quickly test your application in an MSE environment without generating a new docker.
 However:

 - It could be hard to clearly define your dependencies and run them against the installed packages on the remote environment
 - It makes your installation not reproductible.
 Therefore after a deployment, it's strongly likely that your users won't be able to verify the trustworthiness of your application

-Then, we recommand to build your own docker from our [mse-base image](https://github.com/Cosmian/mse-docker-base) and integrates all your dependencies.
+Then, we recommand to fork [mse-docker-flask](https://github.com/Cosmian/mse-docker-flask) to build your own docker by integrating all your dependencies.
 You can test your application against your own docker by editing the field `docker` in your `mse.toml` and running:

 ```{.console}